Options for Reporting

 There are many options for reporting gender-based violence and there is no one right way to report.
 You can choose what is best for you based on the resources you are interested in and what level of privacy feels most comfortable for you.

 Utilizing a confidential resource can be a helpful way to learn about all of the options for reporting and processes available to those who have experienced sexual violence, relationship violence, and stalking.
 These resources do not disclose the identity of those who use their resources.
 There are some limits to this confidentiality.
-If a child was involved in the attempted or completed interpersonal violence or if the victim/survivor is currently at risk for fatally harming themselves or others, confidentiality must be broken.
+If a child or elder was harmed or witnessed an instance of sexual violence or relationship violence, confidentiality must be broken.

 - Safeline (24/7 Hotline) – 336-278-3333